The SRE Manifesto

 Intro

-In 2003, Google published the book titled Site Reliability Engineering unveiling the operational model behind its notorious success.
+In 2016, Google published the book titled Site Reliability Engineering unveiling the operational model behind its notorious success.
+The SRE model began in 2003, years before the book's release.
 Although it's a well-written work, it didn't intend to prescribe the primary responsibilities of a site reliability engineer (SRE) or their core skills.

 The SRE Manifesto is a timid project that conveys the SRE's primary responsibilities and core skills in a single document, thus giving shape to this profession outside Google and trying to universalize the role.
 Also, it intends to be a vendor-agnostic one-stop shop for all precious Site Reliability Engineering practices and resources.